TheShiningVampire/EE769_Intro_to_ML/README.md

 # EE769_Intro_to_ML

-Machine learning Jupyter notebooks made in course EE769: Introduction to Machine Learning,in Semester 7
+Jupyter notebooks made in course EE769: Introduction to Machine Learning,in Semester 7